Luuqee/luuqee/README.md

 </h1>

 <img align="right" height="380" src="https://i.imgur.com/XMcfV3W.png">
 <p align="justify">I graduated in History in 2019, but I am transitioning to a career in Software Development.
+I am now studying Systems Analysis and Development at UNISINOS.
 My first opportunity arose from the B3 Inclua+ program in partnership with AdaTech, where I learned backend development in Java and several other technologies, including Spring Boot, Selenium, JUnit, Database, Eclipse, Microservices, Agile Methodologies, and more.
 I continue to specialize more and more.
 My hobbies include playing with my dogs, playing tabletop RPGs, and reading books.</p>

 ### Connect with me